d-morrison/IntroStatActivities/07-inference-1cat_CI.Rmd

 ### Learning objectives

-* Use bootstrapping to find a confidence interval for a single proportion
+* Use bootstrapping to find a confidence interval for a single proportion.

-* Interpret a confidence interval
+* Interpret a confidence interval for a single proportion.

 ### Terminology review